|Policies and Regulations||NEPN Code: KDD-R

 Each building administrator is authorized to keep parents and others informed about a school’s programs and activities.
 News releases that are of concern to only one school, or to an organization of one school, are the responsibility of the principal.
 Publicity regarding students shall always be evaluated in terms of the effect on the children.

 All administrators shall inform the Office of Community Relations whenever they or anyone in their building or department is contacted by the media.
 If the topic is sensitive or significant, administrators will notify the Superintendent directly and immediately.

 District employees are encouraged to cooperate with media representatives.

 When a School District employee is contacted by a representative of the media for a comment or interview on a subject related to the employee’s area of expertise, the employee shall respond in a manner that is accurate and factual.
-If the employee is not able to respond accurately or the inquiry does not relate to the employee’s area of responsibility, the employee shall refer the inquiry to the appropriate administrator.
+If the employee is not able to respond accurately or the inquiry does not relate to the employee’s area of responsibility, the employee shall refer the inquiry to the appropriate administrator or a supervisor.

 In all cases, the employee shall: